Hyades (mythology)

 In Greek mythology, the Hyades (/ˈhaɪ.ə.diːz/; Ὑάδες, popularly "rain-makers" or "the rainy ones"; from ὕω, but probably from ὗς) are a sisterhood of nymphs that bring rain.

 Family

-The Hyades were daughters of Atlas (by either Pleione or Aethra, one of the Oceanides) and sisters of Hyas in most tellings, although one version gives their parents as Hyas and Boeotia.
+The Hyades were daughters of Atlas (by either Pleione or Aethra, one of the Oceanids) and sisters of Hyas in most tellings, although one version gives their parents as Hyas and Boeotia.
 The Hyades are sisters to the Pleiades and the Hesperides.

 Names

 Their number varies from three in the earliest sources to fifteen in the late ones.
 The names are also variable, according to the mythographer, and include:

 Additionally, Thyone and Prodice were supposed to be daughters of Hyas by Aethra, and have been added to the group of stars.

 Mythology

 The main myth concerning them is envisioned to account for their collective name and to provide an etiology for their weepy raininess: Hyas was killed in a hunting accident and the Hyades wept from their grief.
 They were changed into a cluster of stars, the Hyades, set in the head of Taurus.

 The Greeks believed that the heliacal rising and setting of the Hyades star cluster were always attended with rain, hence the association of the Hyades (sisters of Hyas) and the Hyades (daughters of ocean) with the constellation of the Hyades (rainy ones).

 The Hyades are also thought to have been the tutors of Dionysus, in some tellings of the latter's infancy, and as such are equated with the Nysiads, the nymphs who are also believed to have cared for Dionysus, as well as with other reputed nurses of the god—the Lamides, the Dodonides and the nymphs of Naxos.
 Some sources relate that they were subject to aging, but Dionysus, to express his gratitude for having raised him, asked Medea to restore their youth.

 In Tennyson's poem, Ulysses recalls his travels of old: